viur-framework/viur-ignite/README.md

 ### Be individual
-Transmit the function by call an object with options
+Call the function with an object of options
 ```js
 gulp.task('default', function() {
   return css.build({